thegreatsantini/DejaFood-bot/README.md

 Whenever a recipe is searched, the bot will respond with three recipes in separate ActivityCards from the CardFactory in the botBuilder API.
 It will display information from each recipe and allow the user to click a link to view the source and a button to save the recipes (this is to be added later).

 One of the main things that humans do better than bots is understand context.
 I created two intents to provide a pseudo understanding of context.
 MODIFY_SEARCH and ADD_TO_SEARCH for example if after a user searches a recipe and they say a phrase like "I ran out bacon" or "what about cheddar cheese" the bot will take the previous search and either add or remove items based off the new intent, add or remove.
+These intents have a check to make sure that the user has a previous search, if not the user will be directed to search a recipe first (this also needs to be improved).
+Implementing this took extra time because the LUIS recognition kept clashing with SEARCH_RECIPE.
+I had to create various phrase lists to help the bot discern the various different but similar intents.